-The University of Redlands and Palomar College have created a partnership to ensure a pathway to a bachelor's degree.
-Now, you can earn a BS in Business degree, from the University of Redlands, while attending classes right on the Palomar College campus.
+The University of Redlands' partnership with Palomar College ensures a successful pathway to your bachelor's degree.
+Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business & Society while attending classes right on the Palomar College campus.

-Percentage of graduates who cited their BS degree improved their overall job performance
+Percentage of graduates who cited their B.S. in Business degree improved their overall job performance

 2.0 / C grade or above at SDCCD and must include the following Business courses from SDCCD or their equivalents:

 Please refer to General Education Requirements sheet for noted restrictions.

 May include any of the following, but please refer to General Education Requirements sheet for noted restrictions:

 BUSB 300 | Ethical & Legal Environment of Business (4 credits)

 Examination of moral and legal business issues in domestic and international contexts with emphasis on contemporary problems.

 BUSB 301 | Critical Analysis: Written & Oral Communication (4 credits)

 Deepens students' analytical skills in written and oral communication.
 Focus on purpose, depth, organization, research, style, and effectiveness.
 Special attention paid to contemporary business contexts as well as historical